-With the advent of new sequencing technologies able to produce an enormous quantity of short genomic sequences, new tools able to search for them inside a references sequence genome have emerged.
+With the advent of new sequencing technologies able to produce an enormous quantity of short genomic sequences, new tools able to search for them inside a genomic reference sequence have emerged.
 Because of chemical reading errors or of the variability between organisms, one is interested in finding not only exact occurrences, but also occurrences with up to k mismatches.
 The contribution of this paper is twofold.
-On one hand, we present a generalization of the classical Rabin-Karp string matching algorithm to solve the k-mismatch problem, with average complexity .
+On the one hand, we present a generalization of the classical Rabin-Karp string matching algorithm to solve the k-mismatch problem, with average complexity O(n+m) (n text and m pattern lengths, respectively).
 On the other hand, we show how to employ this idea in conjunction with an index over the text, allowing to search a pattern, with up to k mismatches, in time proportional to its length.
-This novel tool - rNA (randomized Numerical Aligner) -outperforms available tools like SOAP2, BWA, and BOWTIE, processing up to 10 times more patterns per second on texts of (practically) significant lengths. © 2010 Springer-Verlag Berlin Heidelberg.
+This novel tool - rNA (randomized Numerical Aligner) - is in general faster and more accurate than other available tools like SOAP2, BWA, and BOWTIE. rNA executables and source code are freely available at http://iga-rna.sourceforge.net/.